hkirk/swtafp-slides/slides/02/02-function-types.md

 ## Ordering

 * Requires ordering to defined for components
-* Requires that components to be pair wise equal in type
+* Requires components to be pairwise equal in type
 * Is compared from left to right

 !["Ordering](./img/sorting.jpg "Ordering") <!-- .element style="height: 300px; " -->